 - Fill out the Petition to Change the Name of a Child.
 You are the Petitioner.
 You and all Co-Petitioners must swear that the information in your Petition to Change the Name of a Child is true by completing a sworn declaration.
-Your full Social Security number and driver's license number are required by Texas Civil Practices and Remedies Code Section 30.014(a) and Texas Rule of Civil Procedure 21c. - If the child is 10 years old or older, complete the Child's Consent to Change Name and have the child sign it.
-It needs to be attached to, and filed with, the Petition. - If you are low-income, are receiving public assistance, or do not think you have enough money to pay the court costs to change the child's name, fill out the Statement of Inability to Afford Payment of Court Costs. - Make copies of the Petition to Change the Name of a Child, the Child's Consent to Change Name, and, if you are using it, the Statement of Inability to Afford Payment of Court Costs.
+The last three digits of your Social Security number and driver's license number are required by Texas Civil Practices and Remedies Code Section 30.014(a) and Texas Rule of Civil Procedure 21c.
+Write an "x" in all other spaces (for example: xxx-xx-x000 for your Social Security number.) - If the child is 10 years old or older, complete the Child's Consent to Change Name and have the child sign it.
+It needs to be attached to, and filed with, the Petition. - If you are low-income, are receiving public assistance, or do not think you have enough money to pay the court costs to change the child's name, fill out the Statement of Inability to Afford Payment of Court Costs.

+• Make copies of the Petition to Change the Name of a Child, the Child's Consent to Change Name, and, if you are using it, the Statement of Inability to Afford Payment of Court Costs.